Just when you thought you knew everything about beef, it throws you a curve ball.

-Like all beef, it is best-served medium rare and in between 2 slices of fresh bread.
-For those of you who have never cooked tri-tip before I will let you ion on a little secret, my smoked tri tip recipe.
+Like all beef, it is best-served medium rare !
+For those of you who have never cooked tri-tip you have to try my smoked tri tip recipe first!

 Deliciously simple smoked tri tip recipe.
 You can use this as a base and add any ingredients to the rub that you like.
 I often add in cayenne pepper or a little bit of chilli for a kick.